totocaster/metalsmith-tags/README.md

   The `tags` property on your pages will remain but it will be modified to an array of String containing the tags.

+  There will also be a `tagsUrlSafe` array created that will contain an array of url safe tag names for use in url creation.

   You can use `metalsmith-permalink` to customize the permalink of the tag pages as you would do with anything else.

   It is possible to use `opts.metadataKey` for defining the name of the global tag list.